AlexanderLadikos

 Telephone:

-Alumniactivity: Manager Computer Vision R&D at ImFusion GmbH
+Alumniactivity: CTO at ImFusion GmbH

 Defensedate: 5 May 2011